Prompting Underestimates LLM Capability for Time Series Classification: Related Work

 \section{Related Work}

-\textbf{Probing and Hidden Representations in LLMs.} Early work on Layer-wise Relevance Propagation (LRP) introduced methods for attributing model predictions to intermediate representations~\cite{on-pixel-wise-2015} which later extended to more complex architectures~\cite{binder2016layerwiserelevancepropagationneural,arras-etal-2017-explaining}.
+\textbf{Probing and Hidden Representations in LLMs.} Early work on Layer-wise Relevance Propagation (LRP) introduced methods for attributing model predictions to intermediate representations~\cite{Bach2015Pixel} which later extended to more complex architectures~\cite{binder2016layerwiserelevancepropagationneural,arras-etal-2017-explaining}.
 Building on this work, probing methods emerged to explicitly measure what information these representations encode by testing their linear separability with lightweight classifiers~\cite{alain2018understandingintermediatelayersusing}.

-In recent years, probing methods have increasingly been used as to extract features for a wide range of downstream applications. \citet{zhu_llm_2025} and \citet{wang_faclens_2025}, show that hidden states can be leveraged to estimate the difficulty an LLM is anticipated to have on a query prior to generation.
-More broadly, prior work has demonstrated that hidden representations encode rich and actionable signals that can be exploited across diverse settings, including alignment \citet{kong2024alignment, li2023alignment, zhang2025realresponseembeddingbasedalignment}, safety \citet{wang2024safety, lu-etal-2025-x}, interpretability \citet{ghandeharioun2024interpretability, jacobi2025interpretability}, and robustness \citet{lad2024robustness, yan2024robustness}.
+In recent years, probing methods have increasingly been used as to extract features for a wide range of downstream applications. \citet{zhu-etal-2025-llm} and \citet{wang-etal-2025-faclens}, show that hidden states can be leveraged to estimate the difficulty an LLM is anticipated to have on a query prior to generation.
+More broadly, prior work has demonstrated that hidden representations encode rich and actionable signals that can be exploited across diverse settings, including alignment \citet{Kong2024Aligning, Li2023Inference, zhang2025realresponseembeddingbasedalignment}, safety \citet{wang2024probingsafetyresponseboundary, lu-etal-2025-x}, interpretability \citet{Ghandeharioun2024Patchscopes, jacobi2025superscopesamplifyinginternalfeature}, and robustness \citet{lad2024the, yan-etal-2024-contrastive}.

-The most closely related work to ours is TiViT~\cite{roschmann2025time}, which repurposes frozen vision and vision–language transformers for time-series tasks by first mapping time series into novel 2D image representations.
+The most closely related work to ours is TiViT~\cite{roschmann2025timeseriesrepresentationsclassification}, which repurposes frozen vision and vision–language transformers for time-series tasks by first mapping time series into novel 2D image representations.
 This input transformation is central to the TiViT framework.
 In contrast, we study out-of-the-box LLMs and vision–language models (vLLMs), without relying on handcrafted time-series-to-image encodings.
 In addition, TiViT does not consider language models or prompt-based evaluation.
 Our work focuses on how different evaluation interfaces shape conclusions about model capability.
 We compare prompting and representation probing.
 For time series understanding, we study what representational power is gained through pretraining (relative to untrained models).